HOW TO: Unleash the ‘Crowd’ to Create Change

 The Klout Fallacy from Its Marketing Manager Herself

 I hit the Klout jackpot this week.
 No, my Klout score of 40 isn't suddenly up.
 Klout's Marketing Manager Megan Berry personally left an incredibly insightful comment on my blog.
 Her comment isn't gold to me because of the ego boost (O.K., maybe a little).
 It's gold because it plainly illustrates the fallacy of Klout's claim to be "the standard for influence."
 Here's how Berry summarized how Klout scores work: "1.
-Influence isn’t about you, it’s about your … [Read more...]
+Influence isn’t about you, it’s about your audience. … [Read more...]

 Social Media-Fueled Swarms Don’t Need a Leader